projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

 *****************************

 Connect the serial port on the UP2 board to the development workstation.
-If you set the MMIO address of the serial port right while building the ACRN hypervisor, you should see the output from the ACRN serial console as below.
+If you set the BDF of the serial port right while building the ACRN hypervisor, you should see the output from the ACRN serial console as below.
 You could then log in to the privileged VMs by ``sos_console`` command, and press :kbd:`CTRL+Space` keys to return to the ACRN serial console.